 \section{Worldline deconfinement}

-When the system is in the deep AKLT state, the EH can be considered as an $S=1/2$ short-ranged Heisenberg chain.
-Thus, the ES hosts gapless two-spinon excitation which is similar to a Heisenberg chain.
-Even if the boundary become gapped, the ES also looks like the edge energy spectrum, which can be explained by wormhole picture~\cite{liu2024demonstrating}.
-When the bulk is gapped, the edge mode plays an important role in the ES because it has smaller cost and larger weight in the replica maniford.
-When the bulk goes into the gapless phase, the gapless bulk also provides the convenient path with small cost for worldlines to cross the replica and go for a long distance.
-It may induce the non-local interaction of EH.
+When the system is in the deep AKLT state, the EH can be effectively described by an $S=1/2$ short-ranged Heisenberg chain.
+Thus, the ES still hosts gapless two-spinon excitation which is analogous to a standard Heisenberg chain.
+Even when the boundary becomes gapped, the ES also looks like the edge energy spectrum, which can be understood by wormhole picture~\cite{liu2024demonstrating}.
+In the bulk gapped phase, the edge mode plays an important role in the ES due to its lower energy cost and greater weight in the replica manifold.
+Once the bulk enters a gapless phase, the gapless bulk excitations also provide a low-energy pathway for worldlines to propagate across replicas over long distances.
+This process is expected to induce non-local interactions in the entanglement Hamiltonian.